 Mistake #1: Training Without Proper Form

-The first mistake many beginner boxers make when starting a home boxing workout is a failure to learn proper boxing form.
+The first mistake many beginner boxers make when starting a home boxing workout is failing to learn proper boxing form.
 With a number of small bones in your hands, failing to learn proper form can lead to serious injury.

 Also, if you train with improper form, you will likely not get as much out of the workout.
 When you strike correctly, your boxing workout will be far more effective and you will be able to progress faster.